AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt4-cljx.md

    }
 {% endhighlight %}

-For your `:cljs` you new source and test resources will both go in `:source-paths` collection:
+For your `:cljs` profile you new source and test resources will both go in `:source-paths` collection:

 {% highlight clojure linenos %}